Ivy Surrogacy

 Procedure Risks

-The egg retrieval procedure is minimally invasive but carries risks, including:
+The egg retrieval procedure is minimally invasive but still carries certain risks, including:

 Long-Term Considerations for Egg Donors